-It is now well established that childhood maltreatment is a key risk factor for poor outcomes later in life – from an increased risk of mental health problems, to lower economic productivity.
-Yet many of these effects are not immediately evident nor do they characterise all children who experience maltreatment.
-This suggests that for some children experiences of early adversity ‘get under the skin’ in ways that can embed long-term vulnerability.
+It is now well established that childhood adversity is a key risk factor for poor outcomes later in life – from an increased risk of mental health problems, to lower economic productivity.
+Yet many of these effects are not immediately evident nor do they characterise all children who experience early adversity.
+This suggests that for some children early adverse experiences ‘get under the skin’ in ways that can embed long-term vulnerability.
 How and why does this happen?
-In a recent paper, we have introduced the concept of “Latent Vulnerability”.
+In 2015, we introduced the concept of “Latent Vulnerability”.
 According to this theory, children adapt to early chaotic, unpredictable or violent home or community settings in ways that help them survive and cope at both the psychological and biological levels.
 However, we suggest that these adaptations come at a high price: they can carry a lifelong increased risk of mental health problems.
 Children adapt to ‘fit’ atypical and disturbed environments in ways that may not be helpful when they go out into the world to make friends, learn and develop as adults.
 See here for a video of Professor McCrory providing an overview of recent research on latent vulnerability.

 For example, we have shown that exposure to physical abuse and domestic violence leads to heightened reactivity in ‘threat’ related circuitry, including the amygdala and anterior insula.
 This may represent a form of ‘adaptation’ to early risk environments, which may confer short-term functional advantages for the child.
 However, heightened responsiveness of such brain structures to threat could also constitute a latent neural risk factor that predisposes to later mental health problems.
 It may, for example, make it more difficult for individuals to cope with future stressors, which could be experienced as overwhelming.
 There is research in support of this notion.
 We know from other studies of adults that high levels of amygdala reactivity to threat stimuli increase risk of mental health symptoms if individuals are exposed to future stressors such as combat or stressful life events in the community.